A limited liability company (LLC) is a business structure formed to protect the personal assets of its owners from liability.

 LLC owners conducting business through multi-member LLC owners pay taxes as a partnership.

-Co-owned LLCs, like single-member LLCs, do not pay taxes on business profits; instead, the LLC owners each pay taxes on their portion of the profits on their personal income tax returns.
+From our experience, co-owned LLCs, like single-member LLCs, do not pay taxes on business profits; instead, the LLC owners each pay taxes on their portion of the profits on their personal income tax returns.

 The distributive share of profits and losses, known as a distributive share in an LLC agreement, should be defined in an LLC operating agreement.